AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 **Data collection and experiments**

 - Conduct testing in the lab and resazurin assay in January-February
-- Measure size from December and January images for growth (Madeline)
+- Measure size from December, January, February images for growth (Madeline)
 - RNA extractions and RNAseq analyses

 ## Oyster 2025 Stress Hardening